vic-ma/howtodismantle.github.io/_posts/2023-10-19-Peakboard-BYOD-The-beginners-guide-to-BYOD-setup.md

 * Clean up the desktop and remove all shortcuts
 * Hide the command bar
 * Upload a black profile picture for the account on which the runtime instance runs
+* Adjust the Windows energy settings according to your use case (usually no screen turn off, no sleep)